 O ye esteemed ones who are pioneers among the well-wishers of the world of humanity! ...
-At present Universal Peace is a matter of great importance, but unity of conscience is essential, so that the foundation of this matter may become secure, its establishment firm and its edifice strong.9
+At present Universal Peace is a matter of great importance, but unity of conscience is essential, so that the foundation of this matter may become secure, its establishment firm and its edifice strong.1

 It is unity of conscience that provides the moral basis of government.
-Political corruption, the neglect or persecution of rejected minorities, broken promises,
+Political corruption, the neglect or persecution of rejected minorities, broken promises, hopelessness, and unsustainable economic circumstances erode the trust that enables the process of government to function.

-Century of Light.